CHT2520/js-build-tools/README.md

 ```

 - You should get some feedback about Vite starting a server e.g. http://localhost:5137.
-- If you are using Codespaces, under the ports tab, you should find you have the Vite server running on port 5173.
-Make this port public.
 - Open the browser at this URL and the app should work.
 You should get three alert messages.
 The final one uses the _color-name_ package.
 We have successfully installed and used a Node.js package.

 ## Using React